 10 Surprising Things Your Car Says About Your Personality

 The newest headlights use LED technology to get a brighter glow—several factors brighter than even the “brights” on regular halogen headlights—while using much less power.
 While this can be a boon on dark roads, it can also be a safety hazard as they blind other drivers.
-(Here are 11 more driving mistakes that annoy other drivers.)
-It's become such a problem that some American cities are considering legislation to ban them.
-By using these lights you’re simply saying, “My comfort is more important than your safety" which shows a real lack of empathy and concern for others, Henney says.
+(Here are more driving habits that annoy other motorists.)
+By using these lights you’re simply saying, “My comfort is more important than your safety,” which shows a real lack of empathy and concern for others, Henney says.

 Identifying yourself publicly with a sports team—whether that’s through a jersey, a hat, or a bumper sticker—is an easy way to feel like you’re part of that crowd, Henney says.
 “People take on the characteristics of their favourite teams,” she says.
 Your favourite team is a winner?
 A scrappy underdog?
 An up-and-coming all-star?
 Then, by extension, so are you.

-There are practically as many car scents as there are people, and the one you choose to fill your car with can say something about your personality.
+There are practically as many car scents as there are drivers, and the one you choose to fill your car with can say something about your personality.
 Whether you love the outdoors, wish you were on the beach, or dream of drying your laundry in the sunshine, manufacturers have designed these scents to play into your sense of individuality.
-Find out the scary truth behind that new car smell.

 Eliminate odours at the source with these car interior cleaning tips.

 Does trash spill out every time you open the door?
 You’re a multi-tasker